gliderlabs/logspout/README.md

 	$ docker run -v=/var/run/docker.sock:/tmp/docker.sock progrium/logspout redis://redis.papertrailapp.com:6379

-Logs will be appended to a key matching the container name.
+Logs will be appended to list stored at a key matching the container name.

 #### Inspect log streams using curl